394-s22/i70-things-app/README.md

 Alejandro is an owner for the i70-things app within firebase.
 The console can be accessed via console.firebase.com.
 The firebase config is in `src/utils/firebase.ts`

+We use firebase for the following:

+- Hosting
+- Storage (for images)
+- Functions (see below)

 ##### Firebase functions

 Firebase functions help us access the CDOT API while bypassing CORS restrictions.
 To deploy, change into the `backend/funcitons` directory and run `yarn deploy`